Top to Bottom: Edge Maverick (SO4

 - Both of the aforementioned also drop in the term "Star Ocean" during dialogue.

 - Tsundere: That would be Reimi and Millie of The Last Hope and First Departure, respectively.
 Both are the canon heroines.

-- Updated Rerelease: The first games in the series were posted to the PSP, marking the first release of the first game in the U.S. The fourth game was later released for the PS3 with some new features and characters.
+- Updated Re-release/Video Game Remake: The first games in the series were released on the PSP, with the first being remade with The Second Story's style and the second being given a more direct port, marking the first release of the first game in the U.S. The fourth game was later released for the PS3 with some new features and characters.